 Europe to ban oil stolen from Nigeria

-The European Parliament is set to stop the purchase of stolen oil from Nigeria in Europe.
+The European Parliament is taking sets to stop the purchase of stolen oil from Nigeria in Europe.

-This was one of the landmark decisions taken at the meeting of the members of the African, Caribbean, Pacific Parliaments and their European Union counterparts (ACP-EU) at the conclusion of their three-day regional meeting in Abuja last week.
+This was part of the agreements reached t the meeting of the members of the African, Caribbean, Pacific Parliaments and their European Union counterparts (ACP-EU) at the conclusion of their three-day regional meeting in Abuja last week.

-Mitchell Rivasi (Acting Co- President ACP- EU) and Joyce Laboso (Co- Secretary General) told reporters that the need to stop the huge loss of Nigeria's oil to organised syndicates of oil thieves necessitated the decision.
+Speaking after the meeting, Acting Co- President ACP- EU, Mitchell Rivasi, told reporters that the need to stop the huge loss of Nigeria's oil to organised syndicates of oil thieves necessitated the decision.

 The Federal Government said last week after the National Economic Council (NEC) meeting that 400, 000 barrels of oil, an equivalent of N7.3million, is lost daily to oil thieves.